tbrazelton3/Jonson-Character-Cloud/src/plays/bartholomew-fair/outline.md

 * How much does Win-the-Fight understand about what Knocken and Whit are trying to get her to do?

 ### Scene 4.6
-Characters: Trouble-all, Knockem, Whit, Quarlous, Edgeworth, Wasp, Bristle, Haggis, Busy, Overdo, Dame Purecraft
+Characters: Trouble-all, Knockem, Whit, Quarlous, Edgworth, Wasp, Bristle, Haggis, Busy, Overdo, Dame Purecraft

 Quarlous wants to know what word Trouble-all picked.
 They try to put Wasp in the stocks but he escapes.
 At the end of the scene the stocks are left unlocked after a fight between Trouble-all and Bristle, so Busy and Overdo also escape.
 Quarlous decides to dress up like a madman after seeing Trouble-All.